kaffeed/os-assistant/README.md

     You should have received a copy of the GNU General Public License along with OS-Assistant.
 If not, see http://www.gnu.org/licenses/.

+If you would like to donate to this project send some bitcoins to the following address: 1PJQDEdFcH1XysfuUEZjoWC8MEFHZHB2ak

 ![alt text][logo]